 - Amanda and Bill meet at a party.
 They spend the evening dancing and getting to know each other.
 Bill convinces Amanda to come up to his room.
 From 11:00pm until 3:00am, Bill uses every line he can think of to convince Amanda to have sex with him, but she adamantly refuses.
 He keeps at her, and begins to question her religious convictions, and accuses her of being "a prude."
 Finally, it seems to Bill that her resolve is weakening, and he convinces her to give him a "hand job" (hand to genital contact).
 Amanda would never have done it but for Bill's incessant advances.
 He feels that he successfully seduced her, and that she wanted to do it all along, but was playing shy and hard to get.
 Why else would she have come up to his room alone after the party?
 If she really didn't want it, she could have left.
 Bill is responsible for violating the College's sexual misconduct policy.
 It is likely that campus decision-makers would find that the degree and duration of the pressure Bill applied to Amanda is unreasonable.
 Bill coerced Amanda into performing unwanted sexual touching upon him.
 Where sexual activity is coerced, it is forced.
 Consent is not valid when forced.
 Sex without consent is sexual misconduct. - Jiang is a junior at the College.
 Beth is a sophomore.
 Jiang comes to Beth's residence hall room with some mutual friends to watch a movie.
 Jiang and Beth, who have never met before, are attracted to each other.
 After the movie, everyone leaves, and Jiang and Beth are alone.
 They hit it off, and are soon becoming more intimate.
 They start to make out.
 Jiang verbally expresses his desire to have sex with Beth.
 Beth, who was abused by a baby-sitter when she was five, and has not had any sexual relations since, is shocked at how quickly things are progressing.
 As Jiang takes her by the wrist over to the bed, lays her down, undresses her, and begins to have intercourse with her, Beth has a severe flashback to her childhood trauma.
-She wants to tell Jiang to stop, but cannot.
-Beth is stiff and unresponsive during the intercourse.
-Is this a policy violation?
-Jiang would be held responsible in this scenario for sexual misconduct.
-It is the duty of the sexual initiator, Jiang, to make sure that he has mutually understandable consent to engage in sex.
-Though consent need not be verbal, a verbal "yes" is the clearest form of consent.
-Here, Jiang had no verbal or nonverbal mutually understandable indication from Beth that she consented to sexual intercourse.
-Of course, wherever possible, it is important to be as clear as possible as to whether or not sexual contact is desired, and to be aware that for psychological reasons, or because of alcohol or drug use, one's partner may not be in a position to provide as clear an indication as the affirmative consent policy requires.
-As the policy makes clear, consent must be actively, not passively, given.
+She wants to tell

-North Central College | 18 DiscriminationHarassmentSexual Misconduct and Retaliation Policy_Final (1-15).docx
+North Central College | 18 9.14 Discrimination Harassment SM and Retaliation Policy_Final.docx